ZhenZHAO/iMAS/README.md

 # iMAS

-> Submited CVPR Paper: "Instance-specific and Model-adaptive Supervision for \\ Semi-supervised Semantic Segmentation".
+> "Instance-specific and Model-adaptive Supervision for Semi-supervised Semantic Segmentation".